linuxwhatelse/mapper/README.md

 ===================================
 [![Build Status](https://travis-ci.org/linuxwhatelse/mapper.svg?branch=master)](https://travis-ci.org/linuxwhatelse/mapper)

-**mapper** is a small side-project which I created while working on a [Kodi](https://kodi.tv/) add-on.
+**mapper** is a small side-project which I created while working on other *stuff* and was in the need for a super simple url-reslover.

-As it is very generic, you can use it for everything that's somewhat based on URL-Schemes (be it Kodi add-ons, for (RESTful) APIs, ...)
+The idea was to keep the footprint as small as possible **without** relying on none-python modules.

+What you use it for is up to you.

+If you f.e. need a simple JSON Server, check out [mjs](https://github.com/linuxwhatelse/mjs) as it follows the same principle.
+Small footprint, easy to use, and only one dependency - mapper (obviously).

 How it works?
 It's super simple.
 Check [The very basic](#the-very-basic) and go from there.